Evertras/simple-homemanager/README.md

 ### Please read this bit

-This is not intended to replace the [official documentation of Nix](https://nix.dev/), [Home Manager](https://nix-community.github.io/home-manager/), [nixpkgs](https://nixos.org/manual/nixpkgs/stable/), etc.  This is meant to be an entry point to get a foundation, so that you can understand what you're looking at in the future.
+This is not intended to replace the [official documentation of Nix itself](https://nix.dev/), [Home Manager](https://nix-community.github.io/home-manager/), [nixpkgs](https://nixos.org/manual/nixpkgs/stable/), etc. This is meant to be an entry point to get a foundation, so that you can understand what you're looking at in the future.